StackVista/stackstate-docs/use/concepts/perspectives.md

 StackState and its [4T data model](4t_data_model.md) collect real-time data about your IT landscape. **Perspectives** allow you to look at this data from various angles and to relate different types of data to each other.

 All data in StackState is organized around [topology](4t_data_model.md#topology), a representation of the components and their relations that make up your IT landscape.
-A subset of that topology, called a [view](../stackstate-ui/views/about_views.md), can be used to focus on a specific application, layer or set of components that you care about.
+A [view](../stackstate-ui/views/about_views.md) is a subset of the topology that focuses on a specific application, layer or set of components that you care about.
 The components and relations included in the topology provide the context for data displayed in the other perspectives.

 ![Perspectives](../../.gitbook/assets/v51_perspective_buttons.png)